-Outside the 'key employment areas' defined on Map 10, development proposals that result in the loss of existing employment sites and premises will be supported, but only if:
+Outside the 'key employment areas' shown on Map 10, development proposals that would result in the loss of existing employment sites or premises should demonstrate that:

-- i. any redevelopment or change of use proposals comply with Policy ECON3 of the Local Plan; and - ii. in order to demonstrate that there is no viable alternative employment or community use, the site/premises have been vacant for over 18 months, during which time it has been actively marketed at the current market rate. - 8.10 Portland has set its sights on remaining a focus for business and enterprise at the apex of the Western Dorset Growth Corridor.
+- i. there is no viable alternative employment or community use; and - ii. that the site or premises have been vacant for at least 18 months, during which time it has been actively marketed at the current market rate. - 8.10 Portland has set its sights on remaining a focus for business and enterprise at the apex of the Western Dorset Growth Corridor.
 Several new business sites have been developed over the last decade (between 1994 and 2013, 8.21 hectares of employment land has been developed on Portland) but land suitable for modern business development is in relatively short supply because of the Island's topography and our desire to protect much of our natural and built environment.
 It is important therefore to retain the established employment sites.
 The Portland Economic Strategy makes it plain that "employment sites must be protected to secure indigenous growth and inward investment".
 Those locations regarded as 'key employment areas', identified on Map 10, are protected under Policy ECON2. of the Local Plan.
 They comprise the Portland Port, Southwell Business Park, Inmosthay Industrial Estate, Tradecroft Industrial Estate, Albion Stone Works, the Stone Firms Works Area and Osprey Quay, which is also afforded protection as a strategic employment area by way of its own policy, Port 1 in the Local Plan.
 For these areas the Local Plan applies a relatively flexible land use policy to ensure the location will continue to deliver economic benefits, particularly to the local area. - 8.11 The NPPF (para.
 80) says "significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities for development".
+Outside key employment sites, Local Plan policy ECON3 protects other employment sites from redevelopment for non-employment uses.
 With a limited supply of suitable land for development, policy Port/BE1 protects all employment sites from a hasty demise.
 The Community Consultation in 2013 made it clear that we should protect existing employment locations.
 When, existing sites and premises become available for re-use, we expect every effort to be made by the owner to market the site in the hope of securing a viable alternative employment use that will contribute to the Island's economic growth and provide much needed local employment.
 We believe that 18 months is not an unreasonable period given the importance of economic growth and local employment is to Portland.
 After that period of time, any redevelopment or change of use proposal should comply with the appropriate development plan policies.